gopuman/ADM/README.md

 ## License
-TThis project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for more information.